shnhrtkyk/shnhrtkyk.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Science, Tsukuba University, 2013
+* Bachelor of Science, Tsukuba University, 2013
-* M.S. in Engineering, Tokyo Institute of Technology, 2015
+* Master of Engineering, Tokyo Institute of Technology, 2015
-* Ph.D. in Engineering, Tokyo Institute of Technology, 2022(expected)
+* Doctor of Engineering, Tokyo Institute of Technology, 2022(expected)

 Work experience
 ======